Prang (architecture): Thai temples

 The first prangs in Thailand were built in Phimai and Khao Phnom Rung and Lopburi between the early 10th century and the late 12th century, when the Khmer kingdom was dominant.

 After the Khmer Empire collapsed, the Thai building masters of the Sukhothai Kingdom adapted the Prang form.
 They extended and developed it.
 The building material was no more separate small sandstone blocks, instead the Thais built the Prang in brick or laterite covered with stucco.
 And the cella could be reached only by stairs.
 An example for this is the Prang of the Wat Mahathat in Phitsanulok.
 Later developments of the Prang suggested the cella only.
 The entrance door became a niche, in which was placed the Buddharupa (Buddha statue), which had originally taken the central position inside.
 For reasons of symmetry the niche was repeated on all four sides.
 On its pinnacle was a Trishul, the "weapon of Indra".

-A "more modern" Prang is a slim construction, like an ear of corn, which lets its Khmer origin be only suspected.
-The best example is Wat Arun, the landmark of Bangkok.
+A "more modern" Prang is a slim construction, like an ear of corn.
+The best example is Wat Arun, the Khmer style landmark of Bangkok.

 Also Wat Phra Kaeo has six thin Prangs arranged in a row.
 Another example is the four Prangs arranged in all four directions around Wat Pho in Bangkok, and the five Prangs in Wat Pichayart in Thonburi.